What is Dry Needling?

 To give either practice (or both!) a go, visit Avaana today!

-Avatar for Ruby O
+Avatar for Ruby O'Brien

 Ruby O'Brien is a Melbourne-based blog writer for Avaana.
 She is currently completing a Bachelor of Media and Communications at Swinburne University, and has a keen interest for journalism.
 Ruby is also an avid health nut and is very passionate about holistic/natural health.